 Follow the instructions below to configure Amazon GuardDuty with PagerDuty.
-If you have any questions or need any assistance, please contact our support team at [email protected].
+If you have any questions or need any assistance, please contact our Support team.

 There are two ways that Amazon GuardDuty can be integrated with PagerDuty: via Global Event Rules or through an integration on a PagerDuty Service.

-- From the Configuration menu, select Event Rules.
+- From the Services menu, select Event Rules.